corneliusroemer/nextclade-pango-eval/README.md

 ## Validation against designations and comparison with pangoLEARN and UShER

 We validated Nextclade's pango lineage predictions against pangoLEARN and UShER in three ways: using designations as a test dataset, using simple majority vote as a test dataset, and doing pairwise comparisons of the three methods.

+The analysis was performed on sequences downloaded from GISAID mid-February 2022.
+Designated sequences were those designated in pango-designation v1.2.123.

+Software versions used were as follows:
+Nextclade CLI: 1.10.2, Nextclade dataset: 2022-02-07 (with pango mode enabled, using pango-designation v1.2.123), pangolin 3.1.20, pangoLEARN 2022-02-02 (using pango-designation v1.2.124).

 ### Comparison against designations